 Open Spaces Commission

-The Open Spaces Commission recently adopted their Strategic Plan, which describes conservation criteria for potential open space designation and prioritizes areas for conservation and public access.
-Ultimately, the plan outlines the long term vision for a connected system of open space in the Flagstaff community.
+In 2015, the Open Spaces Commission adopted their Strategic Plan, which describes conservation criteria for potential open space designation and prioritizes areas for conservation and public access.
+Ultimately, the plan outlines the Commission's vision for a connected system of open space in the Flagstaff community.

 Contact the Open Spaces Commission

-If you have any questions about the Open Spaces Commission or the Open Space Program in general, please contact the City's Open Spaces Staff Liaison.
+If you have any questions about the Open Spaces Commission or the Open Space Program in general, please contact Betsy Emery, the City's Open Spaces Staff Liaison, at BEmery@flagstaffaz.gov or 928-213-2154.

 Meetings are open to the public and held on the fourth Monday of every month at 4:00 pm in Council Chambers on the first floor of City Hall.
 View the Arizona Attorney General's Office Agency Handbook regarding Open Meeting Law.